lawlesssanchez/cachetag/README.md

 Overview
 CacheTag™ is a lightweight, hashtag-triggered RAG cache that returns curated Top-5 HashPacks™ instead of regenerating full LLM responses.
 This system dramatically reduces redundant computation, improves answer stability, and provides fast, predictable responses.
 HashPacks automatically refresh every 30 days (TTL) or on user request, creating a sustainable, energy-efficient AI workflow that delivers many benefits of Retrieval-Augmented Generation (RAG) without embeddings or vector databases.
 This repository introduces CacheTag — a just-in-time memory and retrieval system built to work seamlessly with Model Context Protocol (MCP), enabling AI models to access only the precise, policy-approved information they need in real time.
+This solution, if adopted widely, will save the overuse of resources from duplicate requests.

 How CacheTag Works
 1. Hashtag Trigger